notificationapi-com/docs/docs/guides/push.md

 :::danger Manual Implementation Requirements

-You will need to sync, store, and manage your user's APNS tokens.
+You will need to sync, store, and manage your user's APNs tokens.
 This likely will require you to create entries in your database, deploy separate endpoints, and add extra development time that can be avoided with a [NotificationAPI Mobile SDK](#with-a-notificationapi-mobile-sdk).

 <!-- ToDo: add tracking -->
 <!-- If you'd like NotificationAPI delivery and click tracking, you will also need to manually make a request to the `trackingUrl`. -->